lauprellim/semita/README.md

 *euclid-rhythm-gen.maxpat: Make Euclidean rhythms and sets.
 Requires makeEuclid.js as a dependency.

-intonation-equal.maxpat: Create and experiment with any equal-tempered system.
+intonation-equal.maxpat: Create and experiment with any equal-tempered system of intervals.

-intonation-just.maxpat: Create and experiment with any just intonation.
+intonation-just.maxpat: Create and experiment with any just intervals.

+intonation-just-calculator.maxpat: Go deeper into the math behind just intonation.

 modular-arithmetic.maxpat: Experiment with the concept of mod 12 arithmetic on pitch integers.